Here are the answers to many of the most commonly asked questions about Mighty Milers:

 Mighty Milers enables schools/organizations with little or no P.E. assets to have a physical activity program.
 NYRR provides full support, including training, equipment, online progress tracking and incentive management, as well as a Regional Coordinator (NYRR staff member) assigned to support your program.
 The Regional Coordinator is there to provide assistance and support when needed.

-Students recieve a membership card in the beginning, and earn certificates along the way.
-At each marathon of miles (26.2, 52.4, 78.6 and 104.8) they will receive a special medal.
+Students in most grades receive a membership card in the beginning, and earn other incentives along the way.
+At each marathon of miles they will receive a special medal.
 Classes receive a "Congratulations!" poster at collective milestones of 500, 1000 and 2500 miles.
-Additional incentive packages which include items such as pencils, stickers and T-shirts can also be purchased.

 Kids love for teachers, principals, and administrators to run with them and we encourage adults to participate in the program, too.
 Session Leaders who track their own mileage in STRIDES will also be sent special incentives for meeting their goals.

-Progress towards goals is automatically calculated and incentives are sent out to schools on a weekly basis.
+Progress towards goals is automatically calculated and incentives are sent out to schools every two weeks.

 No, as long as you have principal support, anybody who is willing to take on the role of the Site Coordinator can implement the program at a site.